securedapp-github/Algorand_Securewatch_POC/README.md

 ## Getting started

-To try examples in this repository:
+To try example in this repository:

 - `npm install`
 - Copy `.env.sample` to `.env` and edit to point to the Algorand node you want
-- `npm run dhm` or F5 in Visual Studio Code to get breakpoint debugging against one of the examples (or choose another)
+- `npm run usdc` or F5 in Visual Studio Code to get breakpoint debugging against one of the examples (or choose another)